Art-of-WiFi/UniFi-API-client/README.md

 ## UniFi controller API client class

-This PHP class provides access to the **UniFi Controller API** and is based off the work of @domwo and @fbagnol and the API shell client as published by UBNT.
+This PHP class provides access to the **UniFi Controller API**.
+Versions 4.x.x and 5.x.x of the UniFi Controller software (version 5.5.20 has been confirmed to work) are supported.

-Please refer to the code samples in the `examples` directory for a starting point for your own PHP code.

 ### Donations
 If you'd like to support further development of this PHP API client class, please use the PayPal donate button below.
 All donations go to the project maintainer.